 If you’re in The Sunshine State and struggling with a mental health disorder, you may be worried about a misdiagnosis.
 Fortunately, Honey Lake Clinic’s borderline personality and bipolar disorders treatment center in Florida has an experienced and knowledgeable team that is well-versed in everything about borderline personality disorder vs. bipolar disorder.
 Contact our team online or call 888.428.0562 to learn more about bipolar disorder vs. BPD and to find the best treatment for you.

-People who suffer from borderline personality disorder (BPD) have severe difficulties in regulating their emotions, which often leads to mood swings, impulsiveness, and unstable personal relationships.
+People who struggle with borderline personality disorder have severe difficulties in regulating their emotions, which often leads to mood swings, impulsiveness, and unstable personal relationships.
 In addition to destructive mood swings, BPD patients typically have a very low sense of self-esteem and self-worth.